dmitryduev/sserv-kped/readme.md

-second \[must be set if first value is true\] - how many points to display before starting to shift the plot (by default - 600, which corresponds to 10 minutes if updated each second); third \[must be set if first value is true\] - display time stamps in UTC ("UTC", default) or local time ("local")
+second \[must be set if first value is true\] - how many points to display before starting to shift the plot (by default - 600, which corresponds to 10 minutes if updated each second); third \[must be set if first value is true\] - display time stamps in UTC ("UTC", default) or local time ("local").

-4th arg - controls if the whole panel should turn red/yellow if this param turns red/yellow
+4th arg - controls if the whole panel should turn red/yellow if this param turns red/yellow.

-Refer to the provided config.json for examples.
+Refer to the provided [config.json](https://github.com/dmitryduev/sserv-kped/blob/master/config.json) for examples.

 ##### The "log" section